How To Remove Cement Based Grout Haze From Tile Surfaces

 By Troy Cantini

-It is best to remove the grout haze about 2-4 hours after grouting the tiles.
-You want to allow the grout to slightly firm up after grouting so you do not damage or disturb the finished grout lines while removing the grout haze.
+When removing the grout haze right after grouting you want to allow the grout to slightly firm up before removing the grout haze.
 Many times people believe that they can grout the tiles one day and come back the next day or later to clean up the grout haze.
 This technique may work for extremely smooth glazed ceramic or porcelain tiles.
 If the tiles are coarse or you are trying to remove grout haze off of stone tiles then the grout haze can start to become hard and difficult to remove if it has set overnight.

 It is always best to use the least aggressive grout haze removal techniques first.
 If you find that the grout haze is not being removed with the less aggressive techniques then you will need to advance to the more aggressive grout haze removal techniques.
 The grout haze will not fade away over time or come off when just cleaning the tiles.
 Many people have a grout haze on the surface of their tiles for years and just believe that this is how the tiles are supposed to look.
-It is only when the grout haze has finally been removed that people realize how much better their tiles look.
-A grout haze clouding up and distorting the natural appearance of their tiles can severely alter the natural beauty of the tiles.
+It is only when the grout haze has finally been removed that people realize how much better their tiles look withoug a grout haze clouding up and distorting the natural appearance of their tiles.

 In many cases a hardened grout haze can not simply be removed with a cheese cloth.
 Cheese cloths are not aggressive enough to remove a grout haze that has been allowed to harden for a long period of time and more aggressive products must be used.
 The next more aggressive grout haze removal technique is to use a damp terry towel to scrub away and remove the grout haze.
 Often times the water in a terry towel will reactivate the grout haze so that it can be easily wiped up and removed.
 Reactivating the grout haze with a wet terry towel works for grout that has not set for more than a few days.
 If the grout haze has set for a long period of time then the water in the terry towel will not reactivate the grout and allow it to be wiped away.